Rethinking On-policy Optimization for Query Augmentation: On-policy Pseudo-document Query Expansion

 \subsection{Experiment, Result and Analysis}

-\textbf{Experimental Setup.} We experiment on evidence-seeking retrieval and ad hoc retrieval datasets.
-Our implementation is the same as~\cref{subsec:experimental_setup} except for the prompt template to instruct the policy model to write a pseudo document.
+\paragraph{Experimental Setup.} We experiment on evidence-seeking retrieval and ad hoc retrieval datasets.
+Our implementation is the same as~\cref{subsec:experimental_setup} except for the prompt template to instruct the policy model to write a pseudo-document.

-\textbf{Main Results.} We report the results of our hybrid approach in~\cref{tab:ours_rl_combined}.
+\paragraph{Main Results.} We report the results of our hybrid approach in~\cref{tab:ours_rl_combined}.
 The key finding is that our proposed method, \oursrl, successfully integrates the strengths of both prompting and on-policy optimization, achieving the best overall performance, especially in the dense retrieval setting.

 For dense retriever, the benefits of our hybrid approach are most apparent.
-On the ad hoc retrieval results, the \oursrl-7B model achieves a new state-of-the-art average score of 58.1.
-This surpasses the previous best from the standard +7B RL model (57.5) and the prompt-based \ours (56.6).
-This improvement is consistent across multiple datasets, with \oursrl setting new top scores on benchmarks like DL20 (70.5).
-Similarly, on the evidence-based retrieval datasets, the \oursrl-3B model pushes the average performance to 80.2, edging out all other methods on what is already a very strong baseline.
-This shows that by using RL to fine-tune the generation of pseudo-documents, our model learns to create query representations that are more effective for dense retrievers than either method could achieve alone.
+On the ad hoc retrieval results, the \oursrl-7B model achieves the best average score of 58.1 in our setting, compared to the standard DR-7B (DeepRetrieval) model (57.5) and the prompt-based \ours (56.6).
+This improvement is consistent across multiple datasets, with \oursrl improving results on benchmarks like DL20 (70.5).
+Similarly, on the evidence-based retrieval datasets, the \oursrl-3B model increases the average performance to 80.2, improving over other methods under the same retriever and training setup.
+This suggests that using RL to fine-tune pseudo-document generation can produce query representations that are effective for dense retrievers.

-For the sparse BM25 retriever, the results demonstrate that \oursrl is highly competitive.
-While the zero-shot \ours remains the top performer on evidence-based datasets (78.2), our \oursrl-7B model closes the gap significantly, outperforming the standard +7B RL model by a clear margin (76.5 vs. 75.6).
-On the Ad Hoc Retrieval Datasets, the \oursrl-7B model matches the top performance of \ours, both achieving an average score of 51.6.
-In summary, by framing on-policy optimization as generating a pseudo-document rather than a rewritten query, our \oursrl method combines the robust generative structure of prompting with the targeted fine-tuning of reinforcement learning.
-This synergy leads to significantly improved performance, validating our approach as a superior method for query augmentation.
+For the sparse BM25 retriever, the results show that \oursrl is highly competitive.
+While the zero-shot \ours remains the top performer on evidence-based datasets (78.2), our \oursrl-7B model closes the gap significantly and improves over the standard DR-7B model (76.5 vs. 75.6).
+On the ad hoc retrieval datasets, the \oursrl-7B model matches the top performance of \ours, with both achieving an average score of 51.6.
+In summary, by framing on-policy optimization as generating a pseudo-document rather than a rewritten query, our \oursrl method combines the generative structure of prompting with the targeted fine-tuning of reinforcement learning, and yields strong performance across benchmarks.